Boris Johnson orders return of masks as Omicron variant reaches UK - ExBulletin

 Boris Johnson orders return of masks as Omicron variant reaches UK

-Boris Johnson has ordered the return of the mandatory mask wearing in shops and on public transport, and for contacts of Omicron cases self-isolate, even if vaccinated, after the affected variant has been detected in Britain.
+Boris Johnson has ordered the return of mandatory face masks in shops and on public transport in the UK, and for contacts of Omicron cases to self-isolate, even if vaccinated, after the affected variant has been detected in Great Britain.

-All international arrivals will have to pass a PCR test by the end of their second day in the UK, as the Prime Minister prepared to reimpose measures to control the spread of the coronavirus over fears the new strain could escape to existing vaccines.
+All international arrivals will be required to pass a PCR test by the end of their second day in the UK, as the UK Prime Minister prepared to reimpose measures to control the spread of the coronavirus over fears the new strain might fail. escapes existing vaccines.

-The prime minister said temporary and precautionary measures will be reviewed in three weeks, while government vaccine experts will be tasked with considering whether to extend booster shots to all over 18s.
+Mr Johnson said the temporary and precautionary measures will be reviewed in three weeks, while government vaccine experts will be tasked with considering whether to extend booster shots to all over 18s.

-Health Secretary Sajid Javid will be asked about the details of the restrictions, including exactly when they will be introduced, in interviews released on Sunday.
+UK Health Secretary Sajid Javid will be asked about the details of the restrictions, including exactly when they will be introduced, in interviews broadcast on Sunday.

 Johnson announced the strengthening of England’s rules at a press conference in Downing Street, after two cases of Omicron were identified, in Nottingham and Brentwood, Essex, both linked to trips to southern Africa .